harsha-yuvaraj/agentic-system-for-biostatistical-data-analysis/README.md

-# Multi-Agent System for Statistical Data Analysis and Clinical Trials
+# Multi-Agent System for Biostatistical Data Analysis

 **By: Harshavardan Yuvaraj and Dylan Girrens**